Şehzade Yusuf Izzeddin: Personal life

 Izzeddin owned villas in Çamlıca, Zincirlikuyu, and Nişantaşı.
 He used to spend the winters in Çamlıca and the summers in Zincirlikuyu.
 The villa in Çamlıca had been given to him by Tiryal Hanim, one of the consorts of his paternal grandfather Mahmud II.
 Tiryal loved Abdülaziz as a her own son and Izzeddin as a her own grandson.
 After he became the crown prince in 1909, he was allocated the apartments of the crown prince located in the Dolmabahçe Palace.

 He married six times and had four children.
 His first wife was Çeşmiahu Hanım.
 She was born between 1854 and 1856.
 She was a Circassian from the Ubykh tribe.
 Her mother was Mestare Hanım.
 They married in 1879.
 Four years later she gave birth to Şehzade Mehmed Bahaeddin in 1883.
 She died of paralysis in November 1912, and was buried in the mausoleum of Pertevniyal Sultan.

 His second wife was his maternal first cousin Cavidan Hanım.
 She was born on 12 January 1870 in her father's mansion in Horhor, Istanbul.
 Her real name was Esma Süreyya.
 Her father was Prince Ömer Izzet Pasha Achba, son of Prince Ahmed Bey Achba (died 1856) and Princess Eşba Hanım (died 1860), and her mother was Princess Ayşe Kemalifer Hanım Dziapş-lpa (1838 – 1901), daughter of Prince Mahmud Bey Dziapş-lpa and Princess Halime Çikotua.
 They married on 20 May 1885 in the Beşiktaş Palace.
 She was a calligrapher by avocation.
 After Izzeddin's death in 1916, she continued to live in his villa in Çamlıca.
 After the imperial family went into exile in 1924, she settled in her father's mansion in Horhor, where she died on 21 September 1933.

 His third wife was Nazikeda Hanım.
 She was born on 30 May 1872 in Sukhumi, Abkhazia.
 Her real name was Aliye.
 She was the daughter of Halil Bey Aredba.
 She had two younger sisters, Rumeysa Hanım and Pakize Hanım.
 She was the cousin of Emine Nazikeda Kadın, consort of Sultan Mehmed VI.
 In 1876, she had been brought to Istanbul as a young child, where she was entrusted to the imperial harem.
 She was then sent to Cemile Sultan's palace in Kandilli, where her name according to the custom of the Ottoman court was changed to Nazikeda.
 She was then sent to the harem of Izzeddin.
 They married on 6 July 1886 in the Beşiktaş Palace.
 After Izzeddin's death in 1916, she settled in his villa in Zincirlikuyu.
-In 1925, she went to Egypt and stayed there with her step daughters, Şükriye Sultan and Mihrişah Sultan.
+In 1925, she went to Egypt and stayed there with her stepdaughters, Şükriye Sultan and Mihrişah Sultan.
 She returned to Turkey in 1928, and settled in Kadirköy, Sivas.
 In 1934, in accordance to the Surname Law, she took the surname "Avcı".
 In late 1930s, she went to Alexandria because of inheritance issues, and returned to Turkey in the early 1940s.
 She died on 18 March 1945 in Kadirköy, Sivas, and was buried there.